-Graduate Student Assistantships
+Graduate Fellowships and Assistantships

-Individual departments and graduate programs administer graduate student financial assistance in the form of assistantships.
+Three graduate programs (business, leadership and education) have one graduate fellowship each and other individual departments sometimes administer graduate student financial assistance in the form of assistantships.
 They are awarded on a competitive basis.
-Tuition waivers depend on the terms of the assistantship.
-Please obtain information about these assistantships directly from the department or program to which you are seeking admission.
+Tuition waivers depend on the terms of the fellowship or assistantship.
+Please obtain information about these fellowships or assistantships directly from the department or program to which you are seeking admission.